Mohammedvaraliya/Data-Structures-and-Algorithms/Sort/Quick Sort/README.md

-# Data-Structures And Algorithms
+# Quick Sort Data-Structures and Algorithms

 ### 01. Quick Sort: Hoare Partition

     Quick Sort : Hoare Partition
     Hoare partition is an algorithm that is used to partition an array about a pivot.

     In the Hoare partition scheme, usually the first element of the list is chosen as the pivot element.